top of page

 Oranje Compliance (pronounced — "Orange") was founded by Jeffrey Ransom—an auditor, consultant, pastry chef, and generalist with a background that spans tattoo studios, professional kitchens, and cybersecurity.
 After years spent inside a fast-paced consultancy, helping organisations navigate ISO standards, internal audits, and operational challenges, Jeffrey started Oranje Compliance with a simple goal:

 Oranje Compliance exists to help companies get ahead of the curve.
-Too often, businesses wait until they hit a wall—whether it’s a lost deal, a stalled partnership, or an urgent certification need—before they think seriously about compliance or internal systems.
+Too often, businesses wait until they hit a wall—whether it’s a lost deal, a stalled partnership, or an urgent certification need — before they think seriously about compliance or internal systems.
 By that point, it’s stressful, expensive, and often messy.
+Too often, businesses approach audits with hesitation or see them as something to "get through".
+But when done properly, an audit isn't about fault-finding or passing judgement — it's about seeing clearly

 About the Founder